 Fast implementation promotes growing to scale

-Unlike other EHRs, which can require on-site IT staff to help physically install frequent updates, athenahealth’s cloud-based service means employer clinics don’t need to have specialists service their systems — updates are made remotely in real-time, which saves on adding additional employees.
+Unlike other EHRs, which can require on-site IT staff to help physically install frequent updates, athenahealth’s cloud-based service means employer clinics don’t need to have specialists service their systems — updates are made remotely in real-time, which saves on hiring additional employees.

-Easy reporting boosts profitability
+Easy reporting boosts performance

 A single, connected network is also imperative for CareTeam’s business model, say Parks and Theodore.
-The ease of accessing and parsing crucial data quickly and remotely across myriad locations and providers gives them instant visibility into both individual practice management and overall business performance.
+The ease of accessing and parsing crucial data quickly and remotely across myriad locations and clinicians gives them instant visibility into both individual practice management and overall business performance.

 Proper tools to support patient engagement

-In addition to phone calls, CareTeam employs multiple outreach options.
+In addition to phone calls, CareTeam employs multiple outreach and communication options.
 It’s part of what Parks describes as a “technology-enabled primary care experience” that includes tools like text messaging with options to send appointment reminders, for instance.
-The user-friendly patient portal offers them chances to connect with caregivers and self-scheduling that directly populates athenahealth’s EHR.
-Supporting that communication complements CareTeam’s business model, which includes longer appointment times than traditional primary care facilities.
+The user-friendly patient portal offers options to connect with clinicians and self-scheduling that directly populates athenahealth’s EHR.
+CareTeam’s culture of inspiring engagement in one’s own health outcomes – including training employees to encourage patients to use communication tools – has led to a patient portal adoption rate that’s 63 percent higher than the athenahealth network best practice rate.

+Supporting patient-clinician interaction complements CareTeam’s business model, which includes longer appointment times than traditional primary care facilities.
 In turn, on-site nurse practitioners (or in some cases, physicians) can address employees’ emotional and physical needs with more comprehensive exams and dialogue, and draft personalized care-gap plans.
-All CareTeam caretakers have health coaching training, too, supporting ongoing, relationship-driven engagement in addition to technological engagement.
+All CareTeam clinicians have health coaching training, too, supporting ongoing, relationship-driven engagement in addition to technological engagement.
 “For example, it’s easy to diagnose and manage someone with diabetes.
 Medication management, A1C monitoring, and a variety of in-person exams are critical to manage a diabetic care plan,” said Parks.
-“But, if we don’t address fundamental lifestyle factors like exercise, nutrition, muscle and movement-based issues, or even underlying behavioral health challenges, it’s really hard to treat the actual physical disease.”
+“But it’s really hard to treat the actual physical disease if we don’t address fundamental lifestyle factors like exercise, nutrition, muscle- and movement-based issues, or even underlying behavioral health challenges.”

-The right care no matter the setting
+The right care, no matter what the setting

-What he calls a “one-stop shop” means registration information from athenaNet populates in the app, with no toggling – nor additional sign-on – required by the provider.
+What he calls a “one-stop shop” that differentiates CareTeam’s setup from other EHRs means registration information from athenaNet populates in the app, with no toggling or additional sign-on required by the clinician.
 By using a third-party claims group and internal clinical data, the population health app provides a “total picture of the patient’s health status and health risk profile,” said Parks.
-Care coordinators can then perform outreach or offer care measures during appointments that are beyond the limited symptom-specific scope of why many patients schedule time with providers.
+Care coordinators can then perform outreach or offer care measures during appointments that are beyond the limited symptom-specific scope of why many patients schedule time with clinicians.
 Data is surfaced to provide a better overall patient profile for improved care coordination.